Home

 Am I missing something?
 Suggestions?
 Is there another way to see if there is something wrong with the inside cable lines themselves?

-Based on your description, I am fairly sure that the problem you are having is not being caused by the cable in your RV.
+ANSWER: Hi Harold based on your description, I am fairly sure that the problem you are having is not being caused by the cable in your RV.
 The beauty of digital TV signals is that you either get them or you don't.
 A weak digital TV signal does not create static or snow in the TV picture; the picture either freezes or pixelates.
 Since you are not experiencing that problem it means that you are getting good signal and that means that connections should be good.

-To prove my theory right you will need to run a TV cable from your house directly to the back of the TV in your RV and I am pretty sure that you probably will get the same interference.
+To prove my theory right you will need to run a TV cable from your house directly to the back of the TV in your RV and I am pretty sure that you probably will get the same interference.<

 What you are experiencing is called picture noise or static and is usually caused by electrical interference from items such the plug the TV is plugged into or fluorescent lights, ceiling fans, microwave ovens, etc. This interference can also be caused by WIFI Routers, close proximity to a radio station, etc.